ethereum/execution-apis/src/engine/interop/specification.md

 1. Given the `payloadId` client software **MUST** respond with the most recent version of the payload that is available in the corresponding building process at the time of receiving the call.

-2. The call **MUST** be responded with `4: Missing resource` error if the building process identified by the `payloadId` doesn't exist.
+2. The call **MUST** be responded with `5: Unavailable payload` error if the building process identified by the `payloadId` doesn't exist.

 3. Client software **MAY** stop the corresponding building process after serving this call.